 Activities like watercolor painting, clay modeling, or mosaic art with light instruction can be relaxing and structured, offering gentle guidance for hesitant participants.

-Pair art sessions with mindfulness or journaling for a deeper stress-relief experience.
+Pair art jamming with mindfulness or journaling for a deeper stress-relief experience.
 These can be offered during mental health awareness days or quarterly team wellness events.

 The goal isn’t to create masterpieces—it’s to relieve stress and connect with others.
 Emphasize that no art experience is necessary and there’s no such thing as “doing it wrong.”